This article is produced with scandiweb's eCommerce expertise

 Usability testing example 5: subjective test

 A subjective usability test involves directly asking your target audience for their opinions and feelings on the user-friendliness of your website.
-You can do so by conducting an online interview or sharing different surveys, polls or questionnaires (through email, social media or on your website).
+You can do so by conducting an online interview or sharing different surveys, polls, or questionnaires (through email, social media, or on your website) and asking users usability testing questions.

-Not only will this give you a better degree of control over what data you collect, but it’ll also help you understand your audience’s expectations.
+Not only will usability testing questions give you a better degree of control over what data you collect, but they’ll also help you understand your audience’s expectations.

-Although this usability testing method is highly subjective, it can raise awareness on certain things you and your team might have missed during pilot testing.
+Although this web site usability testing method is highly subjective, it can raise awareness on certain things you and your team might have missed during pilot testing.

 If your target audience spends a lot of time on your website, they may know the ins and outs of everything—the good and the bad—which could prove very useful for UX research.